dukins/irl-streaming-gopro-belabox-complete-guide/README.md

        * press CTRL+O; CTRL+X; back in the terminal type in:
        * ```source ~/.bashrc``` so the changes take effect
        * type in ```start-srtla``` Your SRTLA Relay Server should now be starting with a success message!
+   * Now go to OBS create a scene and add Mediasource.
+Type in:
+       ```srt://YOUR-PUBLIC-IP:SECOND-PORT/live/stream/YOUR_STREAM_KEY```
+       * YOUR_STREAM_KEY is what you chose in the sls.conf (from the SRT SERVER SETUP VIDEO!
+Go watch it if you haven't!)
 6. Now we can go back to our Belabox: Connect it to a powersource, and connect the Belabox with an ethernet cable to your router
 7. Login to your router to see what local IP your Belabox has (e.g. 192.168.XYZ.XYZ)
 8. Type it in your browser, a login should appear where you will choose a new password